shader-slang/spec/proposals/031-coherent-pointer-operations-and-access.md

 ### Frontend For Coherent Pointer Operations

 We propose to implement coherence on a per-operation level for SPIR-V targets.
-This will be accomplished through new intrinsic methods to handle coherent load/store on a per-operation basis.
+This will be accomplished through new intrinsic methods to handle coherent load/store.

 ```c#
 public enum MemoryScope : int32_t